carpentries-lab/good-enough-practices/_episodes/08-conclussions.md

 situation, advocating unit testing with coverage checking and continuous integration is more likely to overwhelm newcomers rather than aid them.

+> Heads up
+>
+> When you lose your data, or stare, disgusted, at a horrible file, think of today.
+>
+{: .callout}

 ## Conclusion

 We have outlined a series of practices for scientific computing based on